 Western Sydney University has a range of flexible work information, policies, practices and services including:

-There are also a range of leave options (opens in a new window) available to assist staff balance work, family and life demands including:
+The University also offers a range of leave options available to assist staff balance work, family and other life demands including:

 - Personal leave - can be for family, cultural, religious, bereavement or special needs